-While every other game on this top ten list are traditional platforming Kirby games, let’s use the ten spot to give a shout-out to one of the best of the spin-off games with this tenth spot on the top ten best Kirby games of all-time.
+While every other game on this top ten list are traditional platforming Kirby games, let’s use this spot to give a shout-out to one of the best spin-off games on the top 10 best Kirby games of all-time.

 I don’t know why it took so long for a proper kart racing game in the Kirby universe to pop up, but fans were lucky when Kirby Air Ride finally became a thing for the Game Cube.
 Nintendo knows a thing or two about kart racers, so that’s a plus right out of the bat, and on top of that, the Kirby universe is filled with power-ups that make for great weapons that can be used in many creative ways during a race.

 Here’s hoping another game in this series gets to see the light of day soon.

 Nintendo went through a bit of a yarn phase about five to ten years ago.
 I don’t really understand why, but no harm down because all of those yarn games starring Kirby and Yoshi ended up being great, and Kirby’s Epic Yarn is no exception.

 Although it came out for the Wii (and later re-released as Kirby’s Extra Epic Yarn on 3DS), Kirby’s Epic Yarn still holds up extremely well both visually and from a gameplay perspective too.
 The yarn motif is a timeless look that will end probably looking beautiful no matter how far we go with graphics, and the platforming is a blend of traditional Kirby gameplay with Ravel Abilities, playing on the Yarn theme.

 Although by far the simplest Kirby game on this list, the first-ever Kirby game which debuted on the Gameboy still deserves a shout-out and is worthy of cracking out top 10 best games in the series.